-The property contains more than 17 acres of contiguous forest and the owners would like to improve upon the health and diversity of their forest, including the control of invasive species and reforestation of the northwest corner of the property.
-A draft forest stewardship plan has been submitted.
-At this time, credit for this category cannot be recommended because the plan has not yet been approved by county forestry staff.
-However, if this plan is approved by the department on or before October 31, 2019, then credit for this category should be awarded administratively.
+The property contains more than 17 acres of contiguous forest and the owners plan to produce a forest plan to improve the health and diversity of the forest.
+At this time, credit for this category cannot be recommended because a plan has not been provided.
+However, if a forest stewardship plan is provided by January 31, 2020, and approved by the department on or before March 31, 2020, then credit for this category should be awarded administratively.
 Award of this category may allow forestry activities to occur in the participating open space area.
 It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.